mrcfull/Vocalis/README.md

-# **Reminder: This is mainly supposed to be a project to get me started into more sophisticated software development, i plan to add things like machine learning and more advanced detection models in the future :)**
+# **Reminder: This is mainly supposed to be a project to help get me started into more sophisticated software development, i plan to add things like machine learning and more advanced detection models in the future :)**

 # **Vocalis**